large_hero

 general_content

-Practical and personal issues
+Practical and personal side effects

 Breast cancer affects more than just your breasts.
 It can impact your quality of life: your day-to-day routines and the person you know yourself to be, emotionally and physically.